h-a-graham/Metashape_Auto_Workflow/README.md

 # PhotoScan_Auto_Workflow
 An automated workflow for processing drone imagery in PhotoScan

+## NB.
+This code will need to be updated to work with the updated python API in MetaShape 1.6.0!!!

 **1. Interactive: Collate & Prepare Datasets**
 - Find/start entry in the Image-Based Modelling Processing Log (use the ‘scripted log (for V2)’).
 Keep this log up to date as new parameters are confirmed and steps are completed.
 - Create project directory (E.g. ‘Sev_SEG_20180531’, note updated date code format).